Harlequin Romance Movies

 You can watch Morning Glory on Youtube:

-Have you seen any of these romantic films?
-Have you read the books they’re based upon?
+Have you seen any of these movies based on romance novels?
+Have you read the original books?
 Let us know!

 Please drop a comment, and let’s talk romance!